splatboy20081/Degrade/README.md

 **AlertManager:** This is where the alert messages, bans and broadcasts are being handled in.
 Everything is formatted from a base string, and the alert loop is handled in a different thread using an executor.
 The actual alerts/violations are handled via a list, to allow us to clear old alerts every 9000ms.

-## Working on Frequency
+## Working on Degrade
-Here we will lay out all the important information you need to know getting setup to work on Frequency.
+Here we will lay out all the important information you need to know getting setup to work on Degrade.
 Always be sure to follow the structure of the project.
 We want everything to remain as readable and clean as possible so there's no future confusion or any conflicts.

 ### Getting Setup
-1) Fork Frequency
+1) Fork Degrade
 2) Get your git environment setup on your computer.
 3) Load the directory into your project as Maven.
 4) You will find that the spigot dependency is missing.
 You can run BuildTools with a script Dawson made (https://www.dropbox.com/s/oj3v6arxfpfcb96/BuildTools.zip?dl=0).
 We have to do this because of licensing issues.
 However, it is really simple to use and there are instructions inside the ZIP file.

 ### Important Git Conventions
-Always make sure that your master is up to date with the Frequency one. **NEVER** work on master.
+Always make sure that your master is up to date with the Degrade one. **NEVER** work on master.
 When making a feature, format the branch based on master with "feature/{name}" or "bugfix/{name}".
 Then you can submit the branch in a pull request.
 We will not be merging master to master.
 The whole point of this is to help prevent merging conflicts and allow for a cleaner git history.

 ### How to report bugs/issues
 Always make sure to give an in-depth explaination of anything that happened when you first encountered the issue.
 If you can, give a possible theory to what could be wrong, and finally provide some proof of the bug happening in the exact situation.